 Students frequently report that the course is probably the most challenging they have undertaken since their pre-registration programme, but also the most rewarding.
 Students report positively on the organisation of the course and on the support provided for their preparation as prescribers.
 The programme delivery is designed to provide opportunities for students to receive feedback to support the development of their knowledge, understanding and prescribing practice throughout the programme.
 We consider all student feedback and work with this to enhance the student experience and outcomes.

-We meet regularly with Non-Medical Prescribing Leads and mentors to ensure that the programme maintains its relevance to the constantly evolving environment of healthcare.
+We meet with Non-Medical Prescribing Leads and DPPs to ensure that the programme maintains its relevance to the constantly evolving environment of healthcare.
 The programme team includes academic staff who continue to work in practice.

 Please note: Successful completion of this programme is not a guarantee of annotation with the GPhC, or of future employment, as a pharmacist independent prescriber.

 Accreditation reports and the timescales for future accreditations are available at: http://www.pharmacyregulation.org/education/pharmacist-independent-prescriber/accredited-courses/

 Non-medical prescribing is offered as stand-alone provision or can be part of a MSc Programme.

 Students may wish to enhance their prescribing role by undertaking a 20-credit Consultation and Physical Examination: Health Assessment Skills module and combine these modules for a Postgraduate Certificate award such as Prescribing and Assessment for Pharmacists.